Table of contents

 – Unqualified (Automatically updated when a contact is set to “Unqualified – Account Unqualified”)

-As you can see, all the account statuses are updated automatically using the contact statuses, a few of which can be updated by some sales prospecting tools, such as SalesLoft.
+As you can see, all the account statuses are updated automatically using the contact statuses inside of your Email Cadences built inside of your email prospecting tools.

 Converting from Leads to Contacts